mhyrr/kanonical/content/blog/2017-07-21-three-girls.md

 [![You owe it to me](https://img.youtube.com/vi/3i8eIzSeC8w/0.jpg)](https://youtu.be/3i8eIzSeC8w)

 That’s what I think when I’m looking for motivation.
 It’s not a negative thing.
 I’m not down on myself.
 I'm not angry.
-It’s just very honest and very real when I say to myself, “Fuck you Greg.
+It’s just very honest and very real when I say to myself, “Fuck you Troy.
 You owe it to Kristen.”

 ### The What